-These two parallel passages are among the most commonly quoted in order to prove the doctrine of never-ending torment in hell.
+These two parallel passages are among the most commonly quoted in order to prove the Roman Catholic doctrine of never-ending torment in hell (yes, it is indeed a Catholic doctrine, and one completely contradicted by Scripture at that, as you'll soon learn).
 There are a couple factors here that almost nobody ever considers when reading these two passages, however.
 First of all, there's nothing in the text which tells us anyone will actually remain in the hell fire Jesus warned about in those passages.
-Yes, they say that the fire is "everlasting," but they don't say that the time spent in said hell fire will be never-ending, and insisting that these two passages mean any humans will be trapped in said fire without the possibility of ever leaving it requires one to read their doctrinal presuppositions about never-ending punishment into the text (it's also important to keep in mind that the words "everlasting" and "eternal" are generally - if not always - figurative terms in the KJB, and that they rarely, if ever, actually mean "never-ending" in the Bible, as I'll prove from Scripture a little later in this study, although anyone who has read the whole Bible and was paying careful attention while doing so should already be well aware of this fact, since it's actually made extremely obvious in many passages throughout the Bible).
+Yes, they say that the fire is "everlasting," but they don't say that the time spent in said hell fire will be never-ending, and insisting that these two passages mean any humans will be trapped in said fire without the possibility of ever leaving it requires one to read their doctrinal presuppositions about never-ending punishment into the text (it's also important to keep in mind that the words "everlasting" and "eternal" are generally - if not always - figurative terms in the KJB, and that they rarely, if ever, actually mean "never-ending" in the Bible, as I'll prove from Scripture a little later in this study, although if you've read the whole Bible and were paying careful attention while doing so, I trust you're already well aware of this fact, since it's actually made extremely obvious in many passages throughout the Bible).